 6 Giving Options to Take Advantage of Before December 31

-The holidays are upon us, and 2020 is coming to a close.
-For many Americans, December is also giving season—a month to make charitable donations in the spirit of the holidays, to honor loved ones and friends, and take advantage of tax deductions before the year ends.
+The holidays are upon us, and 2021 is coming to a close.
+For many Americans, December is also giving season—a month to make charitable donations in the spirit of the holidays, honor loved ones and friends, and take advantage of tax deductions before the year ends.

 As always, consult with your accountant, tax preparer, or other professional about your individual financial situation.

-If you’re considering a donation to charity before the end of the year, the federal government introduced new incentives, via the CARES Act, to spur more giving in 2020.
+In response to the COVID-19 pandemic, the federal government introduced new incentives, via the CARES Act, to spur more giving in 2020.
+The IRS recently announced that those options will also apply to the 2021 tax year.

-In recent years, the IRS only allowed taxpayers to deduct charitable contributions (to reduce taxable income) if they itemized.
-This year, however, individual filers who do not itemize can now take a one-time, above-the-line deduction of up to $300 for cash/check/credit card gifts to qualifying nonprofit organizations.
+In recent years, the IRS has only allowed taxpayers to deduct charitable contributions (to reduce taxable income) if they itemized.
+But this year, individual filers who do not itemize can again take a one-time, above-the-line deduction of up to $300 for cash/check/credit card gifts to qualifying nonprofit organizations.
+Married couples who file joint returns can deduct up to $600.
 Donations of stocks, physical goods, and volunteer hours do not qualify for this deduction.

-For taxpayers who itemize, the CARES Act has temporarily suspended charitable contribution limits, meaning that filers who itemize can now deduct up to 100 percent of their adjusted gross income for cash gifts to charity in 2020.
+For taxpayers who itemize in 2021, the IRS is continuing to suspended charitable contribution limits, meaning that filers who itemize can now deduct up to 100 percent of their adjusted gross income for cash gifts to charity in 2020.
 (Previously, the limit was 60 percent.)

 Click here to read more about these new rules on the IRS website.
 And if you are making a donation to BCRF to take advantage of these new deductions, don’t forget to check if your company will match your gift using our easy online tool.